mattbarrett98/black-jack-black-belt/README.md

 * Alternatively if the dealer has the only Blackjack, they win automatically.
 * If they both have Blackjack, it is a draw.

-If there are no Blackjacks, then the gambler must choose to 'stick' (not get anymore cards) or 'twist' (add 1 more card to their hand).
+If there are no Blackjacks, then the gambler must choose to 'stand' (not get anymore cards) or 'hit' (add 1 more card to their hand).
 If the gambler goes bust at any point they lose the game.
-If the gambler is not bust after making his decisions, then the dealer must stick or twist.
-Unlike the gambler, the dealer has no choice in his actions, they must stick if the value of their hand is ≥ 17, and twist otherwise.
+If the gambler is not bust after making his decisions, then the dealer must hit or stand.
+Unlike the gambler, the dealer has no choice in his actions, they must stand if the value of their hand is ≥ 17, and hit otherwise.
 Finally, if the dealer busts he loses, or if not:
 * The player with the higher hand value wins,
 * Or it is a draw if they both have the same score.

-At the start of each game, the dealer checks if the deck has at least 15 cards in it.
+At the start of each game, the dealer checks if the deck has at least 13 cards (1/4 of the deck) in it.
 If it does they deal as normal, if not they first shuffle all cards back together to reset the deck and then deal.

+## Split

+In addition to hitting and standing, the gambler has the choice to split after receiving their inital two cards if these cards have the same value.
+In this case they will separate their cards into two hands and are dealt another card for each hand, with the gambler's initial bet wagered on each hand.
+In the case of split aces, the gambler will receive the extra card for each hand and then has to stand on both of them.
+For any other split value, the gambler is allowed to take any further actions they like, playing each of their hands one at a time.

+## Double down

+The last action that we allow the gambler in this implementation is double down.
+This is where after receiving their initial two cards, the gambler can double his bet under the condition that they will receive one and only one more card.
+Here we will allow the gambler to double down after splitting their hand (except of course for split aces).

+## Card counting

 As mentioned we are going to simulate the games under the assumption that the gambler knows how to count cards.
 We will use the most common card counting strategy, the Hi-Lo strategy.
 It works by keeping a running count for the deck, which starts at 0 when the deck has just been shuffled and no cards have yet been dealt from the deck.
 The gambler adjusts the running count each time they observe a new card in the following way:
 * +1 for cards 2, 3, 4, 5, 6